Written by Ben Goodey | 15th August 2025

 Unfortunately, exact data on those questions is still not available.

 Prompts are unlike traditional keywords.
-They're often longer and more personalised.
-However, that doesn't mean we can't optimize for the less long-tail prompts and hope that bleeds through.
+They’re often longer and more personalized.
+However, that doesn’t mean we can’t optimize for the less long-tail prompts and hope that bleeds through.

 We can make educated guesses at the topics LLM users are asking questions about using six methods: